 WE ARE ON HOLIDAY THROUGH JANUARY 6, 2015.
 HAPPY HOLIDAYS EVERYONE!

 Last Day to shop Art2go before Christmas and Richmond Scenes by Elaine Bankston, Lavish Beauty, paintings by Anh-Van Truong andJamaica Bound, new hand-sewn mixed media textiles and sculptures by Norfolk's Orgia Labidi is December 19, 2014.

 Art2go is on display through Friday January 30, 2015.
 Give a Gift like No Other because it is original and one-of-a-kind.

 Art of Conflict by Nickolai Opening Reception First Friday February 6, 2015 from 7-10PM.
 Looking at the work of recent VCU BFA graduate Nickolai (just Nickolai) you might think the black is painted but on closer inspection you realized just how skilled the artist is with an exacto blade and black masking tape!
 If you thought you could do things with tape then you should see what Nickolai can do with the postivie and negative space of warriors, horses and humans. (jpeg attached)

 FRANK HART MEMORIAL GALLERY (a.k.a.
 First Fridays Gallery)

-Anh-Van Truong is a native of South-East Asia whose love of art became therapy for her following her escape from the communist regime in 1975 and eventual resettle in Canada then move to U.S.A. the next year.
-For more information please see her attached Biography or visit www.anhvantruong.com
+Anh-Van Truong is a native of South-East Asia whose love of art became therapy for her following her escape from the communist regime in 1975 and eventual?move to the U.S.A.
+For more information please below or visit www.anhvantruong.com

 Living through war can change a person's life dramatically.